SubmergedAmongUs/Submerged/.github/FOR MOD DEVELOPERS.md

+# NOTICE

+This document was written for Submerged version `v2022.5.1` and hasn't been updated since.
+Some information might be outdated, but most of it should be ok.

+If you have any doubts check the source code or contact me on discord: `@alexejhero`

+---

 # For Mod Developers

 Submerged tries to patch as little as possible in order to allow other mods to be easily updated to be compatible with it.
 However, there are a few classes and patches that we have, which will commonly conflict with most other mods.